-Trevor Zink is an associate professor of management at Loyola Marymount University.
-Trevor earned his BBA and MBA from Loyola Marymount University.
-He then attended the University of California at Santa Barbara as a UC Regents Special Fellow, where he earned his MA in economics and his PhD in environmental science and management.
-His dissertation examined how businesses can actively improve the environment in meaningful, physical ways by creatively competing with more damaging firms.
-Trevor has published a life cycle assessment comparing the environmental impacts of repurposing versus refurbishing used smartphones, and was part of a team that completed a large-scale multi-stakeholder environmental impact assessment of used engine oil in California.
+Trevor Zink is an associate professor of management and sustainability and director of the University Honors Program at Loyola Marymount University.
+He earned his B.B.A. and MBA from Loyola Marymount University.
+He then attended the University of California, Santa Barbara as a UC Regents Special Fellow, where he earned his M.A. in economics and Ph.D. in environmental science and management.
+Trevor teaches graduate and undergraduate courses in business ethics and sustainability, environmental strategy, applied ethics and life cycle assessment.

 University of California, Santa Barbara: Ph.D., Environmental Science and Management 2015

 University of California, Santa Barbara: M.A., Economics 2012